-8.2.1 GAMA (Global Alignment of Markets of Atos Origin)
+8.2.1 GAMA (Global Atos Origin Market Alignment)

 GAMA is a program that will bring Atos Origin in a leading position in respect to Go to Market.
 The overall sales organization is now consistent across the world, in term of targeted industries and sales skills.
-With Gama, in 2010, Atos Origin will organise the GBUs so as to measure the profitability by market.
+With GAMA, in 2010, Atos Origin will organise the GBUs so as to measure the profitability by market.

-The Group has selected its five major groups of markets where it will operate: Public & Health, Energy & Utilities, Finance (Banking & Insurance), Telecom/Media & Services, Manufacturing/Retail & Transport.
+The Group has selected its five major groups of markets where it will operate: Public & Health, Energy & Utilities, Financial Services, Telecom & Media, Manufacturing/Retail & Transportation.

-8.2.2 Strategic International Clients (SICs)
+8.2.2 Strategic International Customers (SIC)

-In September 2009 a new unit called "Strategic International Clients (SIC) and Strategic Global Sales (SGS)" was established, to manage the multi-country Clients of the Group and to lead or support all major cross-country deals.

-The Strategic International Clients require specific governance and an effective global engagement process.
+In September 2009 a new unit called "Strategic International Customers (SIC) and Strategic Global Sales (SGS)" was established, to manage the multi-country Clients of the Group and to lead or support all major cross-country deals.
+The Strategic International Customer require specific governance and an effective global engagement process.
 This unit is led by a dedicated SIC Manager and a Client team.
 SIC has the full empowerment across the GBU's to optimize the global and local support, realizing maximum client satisfaction and optimal growth.
 SIC has the objective to explore, align and implement continuously innovation, standardization and industrialization of Group's services and its Global Factory.